devlooped/StructId/readme.md

 protected override void OnConfiguring(DbContextOptionsBuilder builder) => builder.UseStructId();
 ```

+In addition to the natively supported primitive types, any other types that implement `IParsable<T>`
+and `IFormattable` get automatic support by persisting as strings.
+This means that you can,
+for example, use [Ulid](https://github.com/Cysharp/Ulid) out of the box without any further
+configuration or customization (since it implements both interfaces).

+Additionally, the `UseStructId` will pick up any custom [ValueConverter<TModel,TProvider>](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.storage.valueconversion.valueconverter-2?view=efcore-9.0)
+you may add to your project and register them too for convenience.

 ## Dapper

 If you are using Dapper, the package will automatically generate required `SqlMapper.TypeHandler<T>`